griphiam/markphilpot_com/content/2016/2016_14_myrath_legacy.md

-Title: Myrath - Legacy
-Date: 2016-05-04 21:35:00
-Tags: music, review
+---
+title: "Myrath - Legacy"
+date: "2016-05-04 21:35:00"
+tags: [music, review]
-Category: music
+category: music
-Slug: myrath_legacy
+slug: myrath_legacy
-Summary: Review of Myrath's new album 'Legacy'
+summary: Review of Myrath's new album 'Legacy'
-Hero: background-image: url(/images/2016/myrath/hero.jpg);
+Hero: "background-image: url(/images/2016/myrath/hero.jpg);"
+---

 ![Her Halo]({filename}/images/2016/myrath/legacy.jpg){: .ew1000}

 I really can't believe it.
 Amazon's recommendations are two for two in successive months.
 This time based on my purchase of *Her Halo* by Teramaze, the number one recommendation was this album.
 Damn I feel lucky.